 Outage Center Resources

-Staying safe during a storm
+Stay safe during a power outage

 - Call 911 to report the locations of downed power lines.
 SRP, along with area police and fire departments, will respond with urgency to these situations.

 Report the outage.

 Report an outage by logging in to My Account or Calling SRO at (602) 236-8888.
 For Spanish, call (602) 236-1100.

 You’ll want to have the address of the outage location or your account number handy (it’s located on the top left corner of your bill).
 You’ll be asked for it so we know where the power outage is.

 When power comes back on, there’s a surge of electrical energy that could damage electronics in your home.
 Here’s how to protect your appliances – and SRP crews.

 If you use a standby generator, take proper safety precautions.